·8 min read

 The information in this article is accurate as of April 2026.
 Visa requirements, processing times, and points thresholds change regularly — please check immi.homeaffairs.gov.au for the latest official information.

-The three main Australian skilled migration visas serve different applicants.
-Subclass 189 (Skilled Independent) grants permanent residency immediately and requires no nomination, but is the most competitive (85+ points typically needed).
-Subclass 190 (Skilled Nominated) requires state nomination but offers a +5 point bonus and slightly easier invitation thresholds.
-Subclass 491 (Skilled Work Regional) provides +15 points but requires you to live and work in regional Australia for 3 years before applying for permanent residency.
+Australia's three main skilled migration visas suit different applicants.
+Subclass 189 (Skilled Independent) grants permanent residency straight away and needs no nomination, but it's the most competitive (85+ points typically needed).
+Subclass 190 (Skilled Nominated) requires state nomination in return for a +5 point bonus and a slightly easier invitation threshold.
+Subclass 491 (Skilled Work Regional) hands you +15 points but ties you to regional Australia — you live and work there for 3 years before you can apply for permanent residency.

 Quick Comparison Table